phonegap/blog/_posts/blog/2013/2013-07-19-adobe-phonegap-3.0-released.md

 Here’s our official announcement:

-**Adobe PhoneGap 3.0 Released at 3rd Annual PhoneGap Day**<br/>
+## Adobe PhoneGap 3.0 Released at 3rd Annual PhoneGap Day

-_Popular open source mobile development framework gets upgrades including new plugin architecture, improved tools, new platforms, and new APIs._
+Popular open source mobile development framework gets upgrades including new plugin architecture, improved tools, new platforms, and new APIs.

 Adobe® PhoneGap(tm), the popular open source mobile app development framework,  released PhoneGap 3.0 today at the 3rd annual PhoneGap Day in Portland, Oregon.
 PhoneGap allows developers to build cross-platform mobile applications using HTML5, CSS3 and Javascript.
 With PhoneGap, you can re-use your existing web developer skills and use the PhoneGap API to gain access to native features that aren’t accessible in mobile browsers.